-The agreements contained in this Section are fluid and will be revised and reviewed continuously by the Parties based on data and revisions to Florida Statutes.
+The criteria and procedures related to evaluation are fluid and will be revised and reviewed continuously by the Parties based on data and revisions to Florida Statutes.
 There is a recognition that the current statutory requirements (Fla.
 Stat. §1012.34) attempt to link student learning growth and instructional practices in the evaluation process.
 The Parties agree that the primary purpose of the Classroom Teacher Evaluation System (CTES) is to provide employees with a framework to improve instruction and provide opportunities for professional growth and ultimately to improve student achievement.
 For professional growth, the system must provide prompt and regular exchanges between the employees and the evaluator.